MailCore/mailcore2/README.md

 ## Installation ##

+1. If you're migrating from MailCore1, you should first clean your build folder.
-1. Checkout MailCore2 into a directory relative to your project.
+2. Checkout MailCore2 into a directory relative to your project.
-2. Under the `build-mac` directory, locate the `mailcore2.xcodeproj` file, and drag this into your Xcode project.
+3. Under the `build-mac` directory, locate the `mailcore2.xcodeproj` file, and drag this into your Xcode project.
-3. **For Mac** - If you're building for Mac, you can either link against MailCore 2 as a framework, or as a static library:
+4. **For Mac** - If you're building for Mac, you can either link against MailCore 2 as a framework, or as a static library:
     * Mac framework
         - Go to Build Phases from your build target, and under 'Link Binary With Libraries', add `MailCore.framework`.
         - Make sure to use LLVM C++ standard library.
 Open Build Settings, scroll down to 'C++ Standard Library', and select `libc++`.